ppy/osu-wiki/wiki/Tournaments/CFB/en.md

 # Catch French Beginner

-Index page for all of the Catch French Beginner series.
+Index page for all of the Catch French Beginner tournaments.

 - [Catch French Beginner 4](4)